maritlarsenchina/maritlarsenlyrics/_posts/2014-07-14-I-Dont-Want-To-Talk-about-It.md

 All that memory contains

-All that is still on display
+All that is still unexplained

 after he walked away